mark-me/mixtape-society/docs/index.md

 # Introduction

-Mixtape Society is a private, self‑hosted web app to create and share beautiful, add-free music — the way mixtapes were exchanged on paper, but with today’s digital convenience.
+Mixtape Society is a private, self‑hosted web app to create and share beautiful, ad-free music — the way mixtapes were exchanged on paper, but with today's digital convenience.

 ## 🎯 Why Mixtape Society?

 - ✅ **No ads, no tracking, no accounts** – pure privacy.
 - 🔗 **Public share links and QR codes** – anyone can listen without an account.
 - 📼 **Cassette‑style experience** – nostalgic UI with modern tech.
+- 📺 **Chromecast support** – cast mixtapes to any TV or smart speaker.

 !!!
 TIP "Quick start"
     👉 [Read the full Getting Started guide](user/getting-started.md)